Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Daliah Toure

-Music composed by Fraya Thomsen
+Music Composed by Fraya Thomsen

-Music performed by Rob Szeliga, Cameron Maxwell
+Music Performed by Rob Szeliga, Cameron Maxwell

 Cinematography by Ole Bratt Birkeland